-3.5: Operational Phase Description of selected stormwater management options for the site for the Stormwater Management operational phase of the development.
-This section should include modelling Options results and dimensions of stormwater treatment measures.
-3.6: Life Cycle Costs Life cycle costs of the proposed operational phase stormwater management options.
+3.5: Operational Phase Stormwater Management Description of selected stormwater management options for the site for the operational phase of the development.
+This section should include modelling Options 3.6: Life Cycle Costs results and dimensions of stormwater treatment measures.
+Life cycle costs of the proposed operational phase stormwater management options.
 (The life-cycle costing tool available in MUSIC (version 3 and later) may be utilised to provide indicative life-cycle costing information.
 3.7: Asset Hand-Over Identification of proposed organisation or person(s) who will be responsible for ongoing maintenance activities of the stormwater treatment measures (after the 'on maintenance' period).
 3.8: Conclusion of Stormwater Management Plan 4: Water Savings Plan Description of the strategy (with supporting calculations and/or modelling, if necessary) proposed to satisfy given water savings targets.
-5: References Appendix A: Modelling Files Local Government Authority is to be provided with all modelling files and data to enable checking of all modelling calculations.
-Data transfer shall include a 'readme' text file, containing a description of the contents and details of any naming conventions used for model files.
+5: References Appendix A: Modelling Files CD or DVD containing all modelling files to enable checking of all modelling calculations.
+The CD or DVD shall include a 'readme' text file, containing a description of the contents and details of any naming conventions used for model files.
 Appendix B: Design Drawings For areas proposed for development, a layout plan must be provided to clearly illustrate the location/ extent of the proposed stormwater treatment measures and the direction of flow through these measures.
 A full layout plan and a section drawing (at least a longitudinal section and possibly a cross section) must be provided for each stormwater treatment measure showing integration with the existing or proposed drainage system, benching levels (and if appropriate standing water, extended detention and peak water levels), bunding, planting layouts and other conceptual features such as (but not limited to) maintenance access, monitoring access (if proposed) and safety precautions (e.g. fencing and/ or dense vegetation restricting public access).
 For sites with multiple small treatment devices (e.g. streetscape bioretention 'pods'), a full layout plan and a section drawing of a selected representative sample (e.g. two) of devices must be provided.
 Layout plans should consider the integration of the stormwater treatment measures into the surrounding landscape.
 These designs must be prepared as preliminary design drawings suitable for the subsequent preparation of detailed civil design drawings for construction.
 Appendix C: Design Checklists & Calculation Summaries Appendix D: Maintenance Plans Maintenance Plans for all proposed stormwater treatment measures proposed for the site (Further information in relation to maintenance plans is provided in Appendix B of this guideline).
-Appendix E: Erosion & Sediment Control Plan An erosion and sediment control (ESC) plan prepared in accordance with "Best Practice Erosion and Sediment Control" (2008 or current version) by IECA, Local Government Authority Planning Scheme requirements and any other recognised industry guidelines.
+Appendix E: Erosion & Sediment Control Plan An erosion and sediment control (ESC) plan prepared in accordance with "Best Practice Erosion and Sediment Control" (2008 or current version) by IECA, Planning Scheme Policy 3 and any other recognised industry guidelines.
 Appendix F: Construction & Establishment Plan Description of how each of the proposed stormwater treatment measures are to be constructed and established in accordance with Water by Design's (2009 or current version) "Construction and Establishment Guidelines" or similar guideline document.
 Other Appendices Any further supporting documentation, as required.